Hollow Crown

-Hollow Crown is the third studio album by British metalcore band Architects.
+Hollow Crown is the third studio album by English metalcore band Architects.
 It was recorded at Outhouse Studios, Reading.
 On their YouTube channel, there are several videos documenting the band's recording sessions.
 The album was leaked on the internet on 12 January 2009.
 It was officially released on 26 January 2009 through United by Fate, Distort and Century Media Records.
 The album was produced by John Mitchell and Ben Humphreys.
-Kerrang! magazine gave it their maximum KKKKK rating.
+Kerrang! magazine gave it their maximum rating.

 Background and recording

 The vocals for the album were recorded in 14 hours.
 On 18 July 2010, it was announced from the band's Facebook account that they would be re-releasing Hollow Crown (in the UK only) as a deluxe edition on 16 August 2010.
 The deluxe edition was to include a DVD documentary on their previous 18 months of touring/ recording and a remix of the title track "Hollow Crown" by the guitarist and drummer Tom and Dan Searle.